garciadelcastillo/sketchpad.js/README.md

 Hello world
 -----------

-Let's start by creating a simple HTML scaffolding with some basic styling for a full-screen canvas element:
+Let's start by creating a simple HTML scaffolding with some basic styling for a full-screen canvas element.
+You can find the latest stable version in the [project's dist folder](https://github.com/garciadelcastillo/sketchpad.js/tree/master/dist).
+Sketchpad currently depends on [jQuery](http://jquery.com/) for DOM manipulation, so make sure to reference it as well.

 ```html
 <!DOCTYPE html>